-The Company is involved in other disputes, law suits and other claims including tax and commercial matters which arise from time to time in the ordinary course of business.
-The Company believes that there are no such pending matters that are expected to have any material adverse effect on the financial statements.
+The Company is involved in disputes, lawsuits, claims, governmental and/or regulatory inspections, inquiries, including tax and commercial matters that arise from time to time in ordinary course of business.
+The Company believes that there are no such pending matters that are expected to have any material adverse effect on its financial statements.